praveenksekaran/StudyofAI/CreatingLora.md

 #### Step 9 : Configure Parameters Tab
 - go to "parameters"
 - Keep LoRA type as standard. as it works the best
+- Note: there are 30 sample images in my dataset
 - Earlier we had given "Repeats" as 10. which is like 300 steps/cycle (ie 30 images * 10 repeats = 300 steps/cycle).
 To get between 2000-3000 steps, we need 10 such cycles.
 Therefore Epoch or Steps/Cycle is 10.

 ![image](https://github.com/user-attachments/assets/d5ce193d-2881-4b8b-b387-94c8fc248249)